-Megan Kimble is a senior editor at Austin Monthly and the author of Unprocessed: My City-Dwelling Year of Reclaiming Real Food.
+Megan Kimble is a senior editor at Texas Observer and the author of Unprocessed: My City-Dwelling Year of Reclaiming Real Food.

 The lives of the young and the old rarely cross in many American cities.
 After I moved to Austin, I used a volunteer opportunity as a way to change that.